 Stoev modules for VCV Rack

-Get from the VCV Library.
+Get the Stoev modules from the VCV Library.

 PLAY button and CV input – start/stop the sequence.